 When we think of Hera (Juno) we tend to associate her with a jealous bickering housewife, but the Hera worshipped at Paestum, similar to Cybele in Asia Minor, was rather a mother than a wife, as she was directly linked to the early worship of mother goddesses.
 A Temple to Hera which resembles those at Paestum was built at Olympia near that to Zeus.

 In the 1930s archaeologists identified a sanctuary dedicated to Argive Hera near an ancient harbour of the town.
 It included hostels for pilgrims, temples, open-air altars, a treasury and other buildings.
-The complex was used from the VIth century BC to the IIIrd century BC.
+It was used from the VIth century BC to the IIIrd century BC.
 Its last buildings were made with materials, including decorated metopes, taken from earlier constructions.
 The so-called Major Temple was decorated with metopes portraying couples of dancing women, most likely a ceremonial procession.